tenzir/tenzir/rfc/004-query-language/README.md

 > [_PipelineExpr_]<sup>?</sup> \
 > &nbsp; &nbsp; `(` `)` [_PipelineExpr_]<sup>?</sup>

+We might want to disallow the `(...)` syntax for operators, depending on how we approach multiline operator statements.

+If we delay constants/`$` until later, we will also delay `let`.

 ### [_Arguments_]

 > [_Arguments_] := [_Argument_] (`,` [_Argument_])<sup>\*</sup> \
 > [_Argument_] := [_Expression_] | [_Path_] `=` [_Expression_]

+For consistency, arguments are always separated by comma.
+This implies that `write json, indent=4` has a comma as well.

+For operators, we could consider relaxing this restriction a bit, for example by starting a new argument when it would otherwise fail to parse.
+This also enables comma-less syntax for other operators, e.g., `select foo bar baz`.
+However, this approach is somewhat hacky and should be carefully considered.

 ### [_Expression_]